How many inhabitants in the world! One of the major lessons in world demographic history is that the growth of the world population is tearing.

 How many people are there in the world?
 For many nations, growth has already ended, and with the general decline in fertility, the rest of the planet will also stop its race to world overpopulation.
 Yes, the world population will slow down, the inhabitants around the world will be fewer: the statistics on the real number of inhabitants of the earth will no longer show any total increase.
 Far from it.

-There is no real counter that counts births and deaths in real time: the thing that comes closest to a system of world statistics in real time is worldometer.
+There is no real counter that in real time counts the births and deaths of people in the world: the thing that comes closest to a system of world statistics in real time is worldometer.
+Today, at the time of the last update of this post (May 2021) the number of inhabitants of the earth is about 7,8 billion.

-As can be seen from the demographic chart, the population in the world has experienced constant growth in the last few centuries.
+As can be seen from the demographic graph, the population in the world has had a constant growth in the last centuries.
 Until the second post-war period, around 1950.
-From that moment on, the population in the world started exponentially growing.
-The current world population is approaching the "peak" expected in less than 80 years, almost to a halt.
+Those are the years of what on the medical level is called "growth", almost a small "bubo" ready to burst.
+And so it was for this "demographic growth".
+From that moment on, the population in the world started exponential growth.
+The current world population is approaching its predicted "peak" in less than 80 years, almost to a standstill.
 At that point, the number of inhabitants of the earth should remain constant.
-It is hard to believe, but on the distribution of the increase in the earth's population the forecast has always been the same: population increase expected more and more in the big cities.
+It is hard to believe it, but on the distribution of the increase in the earth's population the forecast has always remained the same: demographic increase expected more and more in large cities.

-The world population chart collects data on the evolution of world population growth from the Population Division of the United Nations Department of Economic and Social Affairs.
+The world population chart collects data on the evolution of world population growth.
+It collects them from the Population Division of the United Nations Department of Economic and Social Affairs.
+It basically tells us how many inhabitants there are in the world.

 By data analyzed by the United Nations we know from an estimate that until 1700 the growth rate of the world population has been very slow: the updated statistics say only 0.04% per year.
 Of course, past peoples had more fertility, but infant mortality offset this trend: it was the first phase of the demographic transition.
 The current world population is subject to other dynamics.